jasonleekungfu/octopus-in-docker/README.rst

 Repository for building and executing the `OCTOPUS code
 <http://octopus-code.org>`__ package in a Docker container.

-Use case: run Octopus (for small calculations and tutorials) conveniently in container, in particular on MacOS and Windows where compilation of Octopus may be non trivial.
+Use case: run Octopus (for small calculations and tutorials) conveniently in a container, in particular on MacOS and Windows where compilation of Octopus may be non trivial.